Fire Rescue Department

-The City of South Fulton Fire Department is led by Fire Chief Freddie Broome.
+The City of South Fulton Fire Department is led by Fire Chief Chad Jones.
 The Fire Chief is responsible for the day-to-day operations and administrative functions of the Department.

 - Community Emergency Response Training